dabeaz/curio/docs/tutorial.rst

 create a ``Kernel`` instance, then invoke the ``run()`` method with a task.
 A task runs like a separate execution thread with one important difference--tasks can only be preempted on statements prefaced by an ``await``.
-This is cooperate multitasking.
+This is cooperative multitasking.
 However, just to be clear, curio is not using threads to implement tasks under the covers.

 Tasks